iroy2000/casper-netsniff-spider/README.md

-casper NetSniff Spider
+Casper netsniff Spider
 ======================

-This is a mashup of casper netsniff with spider.js
+This is a mashup of casper netsniff with spider.js, which combined became an automated performance testing script.

 **Disclaimer:** Spider.js is a very useful script I grabbed from the internet, and the author should be the owner of this blog - [http://planzero.org/blog/2013/03/07/spidering_the_web_with_casperjs][1]